Funding opportunity

 - Any salaries other than for the program coordinator

-- Research materials and supplies, fieldwork
+- Research materials and supplies

 - Travel and accommodation expenses of collaborators or Program Committee members